SAT-7 Founder & President

 SAT-7 has more than 200 employees, mostly Middle Eastern nationals, who work in its offices and studios in Egypt, Lebanon, Turkey, Cyprus and the UK.

-Terry holds a first class B.Sc. in Civil Engineering, with Honours, from Middlesex University, England.
+Terry holds a first class B.Sc. in Civil Engineering, with Honors, from Middlesex University, England.
 In December 2011, he was awarded the Honorary Doctor of Christian Ministries degree from Belhaven University “for extraordinary work and achievements in promoting Christianity throughout the Middle East and North Africa.”

 He and his wife Jacqueline live in Nicosia, Cyprus and have three grown children and three grandchildren.